bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 given release of a given distribution but will not hold true in other contexts.
 Thus, one cannot simply install a non-native package and expect it to work.
-One technique which will allow software to function in a non-native distro is to segregate it from the rest of the system via things like containers.
+One technique which will allow software to function in a non-native distro is to segregate it from the rest of the system via tools such as containers.
 Doing so, however, means the given piece of software's ability to interact with the rest of the system is severely limited, and the users' workflow must change to accommodate this.
 The fundamental problem Bedrock Linux is attempting to solve is how to overcome the environment conflicts *without* segregating the software from the rest of the system.

 Various assumptions software often makes about its environment include but are not limited to: